 The BA in Advertising and Integrated Communications prepares you for a future in advertising by considering the rapidly developing new technologies in persuasive communication, the increasingly engaged consumer and the consumer experience, interactive and digital media and its vast influence, and the emerging challenges brought forward by artificial intelligence (AI) in the service of the discipline.
 As a major in advertising, you will master key skills in innovative and creative thinking to shape and inform the strategic and tactical decisions needed for jobs in the industry.
 You will also develop expertise that can be applied to a broader network of related careers such as social media, brand management, media buying, public relations, audience and market research, corporate communications and more.

-The BA in Public Relations program prepares students to be entry-level practitioners for careers in agency, corporate, government and nonprofit public relations.
+The BA in Public Relations program prepares you to succeed in careers in agency, corporate, government and nonprofit public relations.
+With an eye toward current best practices and upcoming industry trends, your classes will provide you with hands-on learning opportunities and portfolio-building projects.
+You will be tasked to develop and evaluate strategic communication plans that support the relationships between a brand and their key publics using paid, earned, owned and social media channels.
 Among the most important essential learning outcomes stressed in the major are critical thinking and reasoning skills.
 Our graduates offer strategic counsel to their employers and clients through writing, research and implementation.

 - Bachelor of Arts in Advertising and Integrated Communications